IBM/aspera-cli/docs/README.erb.md

 This often happens when two transfers start in parallel for the same file:

-- session 1 starts for file1, it creates file: file1.partial and fills it
+- Session 1 starts for file1, it creates file: file1.partial and fills it.
-- session 2 starts for file1 (same), it creates file: file1.partial and fills it
+- Session 2 starts for file1 (same), it creates file: file1.partial and fills it.
-- session 1 finishes, and renames file1.partial to file1
+- Session 1 finishes, and renames file1.partial to file1.
-- session 2 finishes, and tries to rename file1.partial to file1, but it fails as it does not exist anymore...
+- Session 2 finishes, and tries to rename file1.partial to file1, but it fails as it does not exist anymore...

 By default, <%=tool%> creates a config file:`~/.aspera/sdk/aspera.conf` like this: